acoard/jquery-form-abandonment/README.md

 That's all you need to do.
 Custom events will be sent to the Google Analytics for that site.
 Custom events will tell you:

 1. If users are filling out forms on that page, or leaving them untouched.
+2. If users are partially filling out your forms and then giving up and leaving the page.
 2. Whether the form has been submitted.
 3. What fields they've filled out when the form is submitted.